 But hold on!

-These tools have been combined in two different ways to build on the strengths of each and minimize their weaknesses.
+Both Tor and VPN services have been combined in two different ways to build on the strengths of each and minimize their weaknesses.
 Let’s take a quick look at some alternatives to Tor and VPN.

 Tor / Onion Over VPN

-First, there’s what’s known as Tor over VPN, also called “Onion over VPN”, where you’re basically connecting to a VPN first and then accessing the Tor network from there.
+First, there’s what’s known as Tor over VPN, also called “Onion over VPN”, where you’re basically connecting to a VPN server first and then accessing the Tor network from there.

-It hides the fact that you’re using Tor and prevents any of the Tor nodes from seeing your home IP address, if for some reason that matters to you.
+It hides the fact that you’re using Tor and prevents any of the Tor exit nodes from seeing your home IP address, if for some reason that matters to you.

 I use a service like Mysterium Network as my preferred dVPN and while it’s still a technology in its infancy, it has performed well for me.